All Episodes

 There's not going to be the money to even service annual debt payments.

-We're gonna have an annual budget deficit of one point three trillion dollars, maybe more, in one fiscal year.
+We're going to have an annual budget deficit of $1.3 trillion, maybe more, in one fiscal year.

 A budget deficit.

-There's and with with all that's not they're gonna continue to buy the debt, but that they're not buying the debt in order to get it back.
+Well, that's not, they're going to continue to buy the debt, but they're not buying the debt in order to get it back.

-They um uh at some point, I mean, m maybe, but the it's it's just like the federal government is telling big three auto, you want the money, here's what you gotta do for it.
+At some point, I mean, maybe, but it's just like the federal government is telling Big Three Auto, you want the money, here's what you got to do for it.

-The big danger here in having all this foreign debt owned by the Chicoms is the leverage they hold.
+The big danger here in having all this foreign debt owned by the CHICOMs is the leverage they hold and the whatever other foreign countries.

 It's the policy leverage that they hold, and it is the threat of calling the debt.

-You give us the money with the threat that that's always hanging over you.
+You give us the money, the threat that that's always hanging over you.

 When you deal with loan sharks, deal with loan sharks.

-Now, one of the reasons all these countries have been buying foreign debts, because we've been the economic leader of the world, and they've had an interest in our economy being strong and so forth, even while they compete with us.
+Now, one of the reasons all these countries have been buying foreign debt is because we've been the economic leader of the world, and they've had an interest in our economy being strong and so forth, even while they compete with us.

 It's a little bit more complicated than all this.

-Wait till you see what's gonna happen to the federal budget once we start nationalizing health care, once we start raising taxes on pay it back.
+Wait till you see what's going to happen to the federal budget once we start nationalizing health care, once we start raising taxes on, pay it back.

-I just saw that the the the Citibank deal, the government's taking an ownership stake in Citibank now.
+I just saw that the Citibank deal, the government's taking an ownership stake in Citibank now.

-Barney Frank wants to own eighty percent of the auto industry.
+Barney Frank wants to own 80% of the auto industry.

 Anyway, quick timeout.